freezernick/ue-gjapi-core/Documentation/index.md

 ### Fetching User Data

 If you want to display more information about some users (e.g. friends in the friendlist) you can use the "Fetch Users by ID" or "Fetch User by Name" nodes.
-They will return [FUserInfo structs](api/blueprints/structs.md#fuserinfo).
+They will return [FGJUserInfo structs](api/blueprints/structs.md#FGJUserInfo).

 ![](https://user-images.githubusercontent.com/27819706/98440755-d7d67100-20fa-11eb-9b8d-161a25c9751c.png)